 Bret Harte Boardwalk, on 5th Street between Jefferson and Clay streets, is next to the site of the author's boyhood home.
 A block of renovated Victorian houses and barns house shops and restaurants.
 Visitor information centers are located at 11th Street and Broadway and at Jack London Square, Broadway and Embarcadero.

 The Oakland-Alameda County Coliseum and Oracle Arena, both off I-880 at the 66th Avenue or Hegenberger Road exits, are where the city's three professional sports teams play.
-The Oakland-Alameda County Coliseum is the home of the Oakland A's (baseball) and the Oakland Raiders (football).
+The Oakland-Alameda County Coliseum is the home of the Oakland A's (baseball).
 The Golden State Warriors (basketball) play at Oracle Arena, adjacent to the stadium; the arena also is utilized for concerts, wrestling events and circus performances.
 Phone (510) 569-2121 for either facility.

 ShoppingThe Grand Avenue/Lakeshore district in downtown Oakland offers pleasant sidewalk strolling in the vicinity of scenic Lake Merritt.
 Foodies and amateur cooks in particular will love the Oaktown Spice Shop (546 Grand Ave.).
 They carry everything from fresh herbs to pickling spices to curries to hot sauces, and also can whip up a variety of hand-mixed blends.
 The exotic smells alone will draw you in.